OWASP/CheatSheetSeries/cheatsheets_excluded/Content_Security_Policy_Cheat_Sheet.md

 ## Mixed Content Policy

-- In order to prevent mixed content (resources being loaded over http, from a document loaded over https), one can use the following directive to block mixed content.
+- In order to prevent mixed content (resources being loaded over http, from a document loaded over https), one can use the [block-all-mixed-content](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/block-all-mixed-content) directive to block mixed content.

   - `Content-Security-Policy: block-all-mixed-content;`